The smarter way

 • Template Approval: All WhatsApp templates and their content must be pre-approved by Meta/WhatsApp before being used for message notifications.

 • WhatsApp Integration Authenticator: This acts as the link between WhatsApp and Ottu.
-Contact the Ottu support team for assistance in configuring the integration.
+Contact the for assistance in configuring the integration.

 Supported Methods